Sephardic Bnei Anusim: Local Jewish desire to avoid accusations of proselytizing

-In the late 20th century a group of people in Iquitos, Peru, who believed they were descendants of 19th-century male Jewish traders and their indigenous wives, began to study Judaism seriously.
+In the late 20th century, a group of people in Iquitos, Peru, who believed they were descendants of 19th-century male Jewish traders and their indigenous wives, began to study Judaism seriously.
 They were aided by a rabbi from Brooklyn, New York.
 They were allowed to make aliyah to Israel.
-There they had to undergo formal conversion as overseen and conducted by Orthodox authorities in order to be accepted as Jewish.
+There, they had to undergo formal conversion as overseen and conducted by Orthodox authorities in order to be accepted as Jewish.
 Their Jewish ancestors had been among Moroccan immigrants to Iquitos during the rubber boom of the late 19th and early 20th centuries.

 Foreign Jewish outreach programs

-Several foreign Jewish outreach organization are appealing to Sephardic Bnei Anusim.
-Among these is Shavei Israel, which operates in Spain, Portugal, and throughout Latin America, and has headquarters in Israel.
+Several foreign Jewish outreach organizations are appealing to Sephardic Bnei Anusim.
+Among these is Shavei Israel, which operates in Spain, Portugal, and throughout Latin America, and has its headquarters in Israel.
 They deal with Sephardi-descended Spaniards, Portuguese, and Latin Americans who are seeking a formal conversion to the Jewish people, after centuries of separation.
-Their Rabbis typically do not work with "returnees" who want to present "evidences" to the Beit Din of their secretly Jewish ancestors.
+Their Rabbis typically do not work with "returnees" who want to present "evidence" to the Beit Din of their secretly Jewish ancestors.
 Other organizations working to reach out to and/or reconnect the Sephardic Bnei Anusim include Sephardim Hope International and Reconectar.
 Lastly, Ezra L'Anousim is an Israeli non-profit (since 2005).
-They are the only non-profit made up of all volunteers most of whom are also from the Bnei Anousim ancestry.
+They are the only non-profit made up of all volunteers, most of whom are also from the Bnei Anousim ancestry.
 They are helping the Bnei Anousim (both converts and returnees) on a global basis and have an international social media team for their outreach.
 They work with European Bnei Anousim, Bnei Anousim in all the Americas and Caribbean, Bnei Anousim from M.E.N.A.
-(Middle East and North Africa) and Bnei Anousim individuals who live as far away as Australia, New Zealand, Philippines and Indonesia Ezra L'Anousim.
+(Middle East and North Africa), and Bnei Anousim individuals who live as far away as Australia, New Zealand, the Philippines, and Indonesia Ezra L'Anousim.